Farm Policy Glossary

 Market loss assistance payments--Direct payments to producers to partially offset financial losses due to severe weather and other natural disasters or stressful economic conditions, such as low commodity prices or pest and animal disease outbreaks.

 Marketing allotments--When in effect, these provide each processor or producer of a specified commodity a specific limit on sales for the year, above which penalties would apply.
-Sugar allotments, for example, were authorized during 1991-95, suspended by the 1996 Farm Act, and reauthorized under the 2002 and 2008 Farm Acts.
+Sugar allotments, for example, were authorized during 1991-95, suspended by the 1996 Farm Bill, and reauthorized under the 2002 and 2008 Farm Bills.

 Marketing assessments--A fee paid by producers, processors, or handlers to help cover costs of commodity programs.